 Japan ESG Manager

-Based in Tokyo, Aina is responsible for stewardship in Japan.
-Working with colleagues in London and Chicago, she engages directly with companies, regulators and other investors on a range of issues, including climate change, board governance and diversity.
-Prior to joining LGIM in 2019, she was a sustainability consultant at a professional services firm.
-Don't be alarmed if you see her rushing from the office with a wooden sword and staff; it's very likely that she's heading to the Aikido dojo.
+Based in Tokyo, Aina leads LGIM's stewardship efforts in Japan.
+Working with colleagues in London and Chicago, she engages directly with companies, regulators and other investors on a range of issues, including climate change, biodiversity, board governance, and diversity.
+Prior to joining LGIM in 2019, she was a sustainability consultant at PwC Japan where she helped build the firm’s corporate sustainability advisory practice.

 Alexander joined the team in September 2019 to focus on strengthening LGIM’s public policy engagements across jurisdictions.
 Prior to this, Alexander spent three years leading international government and institutional relations for a firm that uses alternative finance to invest in sustainable projects in emerging markets.
 Before that, he spent five years negotiating investments in emerging markets with the European Commission and international climate change funds at the European Bank for Reconstruction and Development (EBRD).
 He also spent time advising middle and low-income governments on alternative finance and jointly establishing a nuclear energy safeguards organisation.
 Alexander holds a BSc in Politics and International Relations from the University of Southampton.